ChallengeSY/nebunoid/manual.md

 ----

 ### Campaigns
-There are 171 levels, split into seven (7) official campaigns of varying size and difficulty.
+There are 196 levels, split into eight (8) official campaigns of varying size and difficulty.
 A wide variety of blocks are available, from multi-hit blocks, to invincible blocks, to blocks that can gain hit points over time.
 Various obstacles may be mixed together.
 Rumor has it that some campaigns may have hidden levels...

+Stars are earned by completing levels for the first time.
+Harder campaigns require a certain number of stars to break their locks open.

 A [level editor](editor.md) also exists, allowing community campaigns to be created.